-The trek is along a gradual uphill trail which passes an army out post.
-Pack lunch on the way.
+The trek is along a gradual uphill trail which passes an army outpost.
 After lunch you will be passing through the bases of many snow peaked slopes.
 Overnight in camp at the base of Mt.
 Jhumolhari.

 Distance: 19 km.
 Trek time: 6–7 hours.
 Altitude of camp: 4150m.

 Trek through wide yak pastures and beautiful snow clad mountains.
+Today you will be crossing Nyile La pass at 4890m.
 As you approach the Lingshi basin, the breathtaking view of the Lingshi Dzong can be seen.
 The Tsarim Gang mountain and its glaciers rise up at the north end of the valley.
-Camp near the stone shelter for travellers.
+Camp near the stone shelter for travelers.

 Distance: 12 km.
 Trek time: 5–6 hours.
 Altitude of camp: 3850m.

 This is probably the easiest walking day of your trip and the walk is on a wide trail with hardly and ascends.
 On reaching camp one can visit the small yak herding village or take a walk to the upper end of the valley.

 Distance: 17 km.
 Trek time: 6–7 hours.
 Altitude of camp: 4260m.